JoelEncinas/Lux/README.md

 ### TODO

+- download perks and display icons of that and summoners + champion
 - style all boxes
 - refactor code that fetches data
 - add kda and K + D + A